DevExpress/testcafe/docs/articles/documentation/recipes/integrations/test-websites-that-use-recaptcha.md

 TestCafe does not implement mechanisms that circumvent CAPTCHA challenges.
 However, many CAPTCHA providers allow you to disable or simulate the verification in test environments.

-This topic describes how to configure reCAPTCHA so that TestCafe tests pass through it.
+This topic describes how to configure reCAPTCHA for TestCafe tests.

 ## reCAPTCHA v3